heiswayi/hn-retro/README.md

 npm run build
 ```

-The generated site will be in the `_site` directory.
+The generated site will be in the `dist` directory.

 ## 📁 Project Structure